warengonzaga/wifi-passview/CONTRIBUTING.md

 ## 📋 Code of Conduct

-This project and everyone participating in it is governed by the WiFi Passview [Code of Conduct](https://github.com/warengonzaga/wifi-passview/blob/master/code_of_conduct.md).
+This project and everyone participating in it is governed by the WiFi Passview's [Code of Conduct](https://github.com/warengonzaga/wifi-passview/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to <opensource@warengonzaga.com>.

 ## 💖 How to Contribute